qiboteam/qibo/doc/source/advancedexamples.rst

 --------------------------------

-Qibo can perform noisy simulation with two different methods: by repeating the circuit execution multiple times and applying noise channels probabilistically or by using density matrices.
+Qibo can perform noisy simulation with two different methods: by repeating the circuit execution multiple times and applying noise gates probabilistically or by using density matrices and applying noise channels.
+The two methods are analyzed in the following sections.

+Moreover, Qibo provides functionality to add bit-flip errors to measurements after the simulation is completed.
+This is analyzed in :ref:`Measurement errors <measurementbitflips-example>`.

 Using repeated execution
 ^^^^^^^^^^^^^^^^^^^^^^^^